-Social and emotional issues may come up during and after treatment.
-Factors such as the child’s age when diagnosed and the extent of treatment may play a role here.
+Some children and teens may have emotional or psychological issues that need to be addressed during and after treatment.
+Factors such as the child’s age when diagnosed and the extent of treatment play a role here.

-No one chooses to have lymphoma, but for many childhood lymphoma survivors, the experience can eventually be positive, helping to establish strong self-values.
+No one chooses to have lymphoma, but for many childhood lymphoma survivors, the experience eventually can be positive, helping to establish strong self-values.
 Other survivors may have a harder time recovering, adjusting to life after cancer, and moving on.

 Many experts recommend that school-aged children attend school as much as possible.
 This can help them maintain a daily routine and keep their friends informed about what is happening.
 But they might also have some problems functioning normally and with school work.
 These issues can often be overcome with support and encouragement.
 Doctors and other members of the health care team can often recommend special support programs and services to help children and teens after treatment.

 Some cancer centers have a school re-entry program that can help in these situations.
 In this program, health educators visit the school and tell students about the diagnosis, treatment, and changes that the child with cancer may go through.
 They can also answer any questions from teachers and classmates.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.